ConversaSpain: Program for Auxiliares de Conversación in Spanish Public Schools

 - Not to grade or discipline students or take control of a whole class.

 Schools in Spain: Basic Information for Auxiliares de Conversación

 As previously mentioned, participants may find themselves in Infantil, Elementary School, High Schools, or Vocational Colleges.
 During the application process, candidates are asked for their preferences in terms of both age and level of teaching.
 While these requests cannot be guaranteed, ConversaSpain does its utmost to take all requests into consideration.

 Public Schools in Spain are divided into 5 sections:

 After Elementary School in Spain, students attend Secondary School, where they are obligated to attend classes until they are 16 years old.
-The curriculum can be divided into two, two-year cycles and students take many different subjects, some which are compulsory and others which are optional.
-Compulsory subjects often include Spanish, Math, History and/or Geography and a Foreign Language.
+The curriculum can be divided into two, two-year cycles, and students take many subjects, some of which are compulsory and others that are optional.
+Compulsory subjects often include Spanish, Math, History and/or Geography, and a Foreign Language.
 Teaching in a Secondary school may require the inclusion of aspects of students’ lives in order to engage them.
-Auxiliares de conversación may find themselves incorporating social media and pop culture and spending time finding out about the students’ interests, hobbies, and preferences in order to fully engage them in class.
+Auxiliares de Conversación may find themselves incorporating social media and pop culture and spending time finding out about the students’ interests, hobbies, and preferences in order to fully engage them in class.

 At Bachillerato, 16-18-year-old students are choosing to continue with their education, with the hope of taking entrance exams for university.
 Students still take a series of core subjects but have to specialize in one particular area in order to prepare for university.
 Auxiliares de Conversación teaching Bachillerato students will perhaps have a different experience to those teaching in compulsory education.
 Here, they may find themselves incorporating other subjects and real-life debates into their teaching in order to really push their students to achieve the best results.